In the past when I read about web marketing, it sounded like voodoo black magic.

 As you can see, your decision on what result your landing page should produce for your business is dependent on thinking strategically about where visitors will be coming from and why.

-“What will make someone take action on my page?”
+“What will make someone convert on my page?”

 As Brennan Dunn pointed out in his blog post this week, this is the mind that people have when they show up on your website: